CirrusMD/devops-challenge/README.md

 ## Requirements

-* You deployment should be HA/resilient
+* Your deployment should take into consideration that we'll deploy it in "prod"
 * You'll need to use Kubernetes in some form (Kube, K3s, etc)
 * You should produce documentation on how to deploy your solution
 * Be prepared to talk about why you made the choices that you made, what tradeoffs did you take, etc